-An extensive exhibition of works by Gerhard Richter, one of the world’s most highly regarded and influential artists, opens exclusively at the Gallery of Modern Art (GOMA) from 14 October 2017 until 4 February 2018.
-This is an incredible opportunity to see the first major exhibition of Richter’s work in Australia.
+The ‘Life of Images’ an extensive exhibition of works by Gerhard Richter, one of the world’s most highly regarded and influential artists, was exclusively at the Gallery of Modern Art (GOMA) from 14 October 2017 until 4 February 2018.

 ‘Gerhard Richter: The Life of Images’ features intimate family portraits, large-scale abstracts and tapestries, exquisite landscapes, a new and extensive overview of the artist’s life-long archival project Atlas, and the major four-part abstract series, Birkenau 2014.
 In addition to key works from the artist’s personal collection, and pre-eminent public collections such as the Museum of Modern Art, New York; TATE, London; Los Angeles County Museum of Art; SFMOMA, San Francisco; and Staatliche Kunstsammlungen, Dresden, it features loans from numerous private collections in Europe and the USA